The United Nations Office for Project Services (UNOPS)

 Statement in response to media coverage on UNOPS S3i and related matters

-UNOPS accepts there are significant challenges with its Sustainable Infrastructure Investments and Innovation Initiative (S3i).
+UNOPS accepts there are significant challenges and failures that have occurred in connection to its Sustainable Infrastructure Investments and Innovation Initiative (S3i).

-UNOPS takes all allegations of wrongdoing extremely seriously and in December 2021 placed the S3i Chief Executive on administrative leave pending the outcome of an ongoing investigation by the UN Office of Internal Oversight Services (OIOS).
-OIOS has concluded its investigation and the Secretary-General will decide on all appropriate corrective actions.
-UNOPS will implement these actions in full and cannot comment any further at this time.
+UNOPS takes all allegations of wrongdoing extremely seriously and in December 2021 placed the S3i Chief Executive on administrative leave pending the outcome of an investigation by the UN Office of Internal Oversight Services (OIOS).

-- This article was originally published on 17 April 2022 and has been updated to reflect recent developments.
+- This article was originally published on 17 April 2022, was updated on 10 May 2022, and has subsequently been updated to reflect recent developments.

 UNOPS is committed to a rigorous and comprehensive process to address any possible misconduct and maladministration claims and will hold all persons responsible to account.

-UNOPS does not have access to this investigation report and eagerly awaits to learn the outcome of the review and analysis of its findings by the Secretary-General.
+UNOPS does not have access to the OIOS investigation report and eagerly awaits to learn the outcome of the review and analysis of its findings by the Secretary-General.

 S3i funds are at risk, but to date, no funds have been lost, and UNOPS will pursue all available legal remedies to protect its operations and assets, including the recovery of outstanding payments owed to UNOPS.

-The former Executive Director resignation was effective as of Sunday 8 May.
-Please see the following statement.
+The former Executive Director's resignation was effective as of Sunday 8 May.
 The Secretary-General appointed a new Acting Executive Director, effective 9 May.

 No further comments will be provided at this time.